akarras/ultros/userguide/src/item_explorer.md

 To use to the item explorer, click the wrench and screwdriver next to the search box.
 ![button next to search](./images/item_explorer.png)

 From there you can select an item category.
-The first several categories will match the categories found on the ingame marketboard, and the last buttons will just show you all of the gear that is available for a class.
+The first several categories will match the categories found on the ingame market board, and the last buttons will just show you all of the gear that is available for a class.
 ![item not found](./images/items_page.png)

 ## Sorting